Why Your Late-Diagnosed Neurodiversity is a Call to Adventure

 Carl Jung once said: “Until you make the unconscious conscious, it will direct your life and you will call it fate.”

-I love this quote because waking up to the truth about ourselves and our lives is a required step in the journey toward happiness.
-Luckily for all of us, self-awareness is a super power that can be developed by anyone.
+I love this quote because, in my experience, the work of excavating the truth about ourselves and our lives is a required step in the journey toward happiness, one that offers great rewards.

-That is why I call the dreaded neurodiversity diagnosis a Call to Adventure.
-You’re the lead character in your life, afterall.
+Luckily, self-awareness is a superpower that can be developed by anyone.
+That is why I call the dreaded neurodiversity diagnosis a Call to Adventure

 This means questioning societal norms and the narrow definitions of success we’ve inherited.
 It means stopping the wasteful attempts at getting good at normie things we’ll never be good at and accepting our weaknesses so we can focus on our strengths.
 It means getting out of survival mode and into the driver’s seat, and seriously evaluating the unfit jobs, environments that drain us, or relationships that exacerbate our struggles.